TouK/nussknacker/CONTRIBUTING/README.md

 ## How to get involved?

+We appreciate your contributions and your help in keeping Nussknacker open and healthy for the community.

 All forms of contribution are welcome, including:
 - Bug reports, proposals: https://github.com/TouK/nussknacker/issues/new/choose
 - Pull requests: https://github.com/TouK/nussknacker/pulls

+### Contributor License Agreement (CLA)

+To contribute to the Nussknacker project, we require a signed Contributor License Agreement (CLA).
+This applies to both individual contributors and companies whose employees contribute on their behalf.

+Before submitting a pull request, please:

+1. Review the appropriate CLA (Individual or Corporate).
+2. Sign the form.
+3. Send the signed document to enterprise@nussknacker.io

+All CLA templates can be found [here:](https://github.com/TouK/nussknacker/tree/master/CONTRIBUTING).

 ## Release strategy